The 7th Annual Chinese DiGRA Conference

 Chinese DiGRA is a regional chapter of DiGRA (Digital Games Research Association) focusing on game research relevant to Chinese speaking countries and the surrounding regions.
 Chinese DiGRA aims to enhance the quality, quantity, and international profile of games research in the Chinese-speaking context, by developing a network of game scholars and researchers working in the Chinese-speaking world and/or on aspects of Chinese games and gaming cultures, forging links between academic and professional researchers on games, supporting teaching and PhD development in the region, and disseminating and promoting Chinese game scholarship around the world.
 Chinese DiGRA is run by a board comprised of top academics in the fields of Chinese games research from Mainland China, Hong Kong, Macau, and Taiwan.
 You can find more information on Chinese DiGRA, including papers from previous conferences, at our website.

-Program Chair: Dr Paul Martin (Assistant Professor, University of Nottingham Ningbo China)
+Dr Paul Martin (Associate Professor, University of Nottingham Ningbo China)